Dealing With the Effects of Childhood Emotional Neglect

 Jianjian Cai, Jia Li, Dong Liu, Sikang Gao, Yunyun Zhao, Jiaxuan Zhang, & Qin Liu.
 (2023).
 Long‐term effects of childhood trauma subtypes on adult brain function.
 Brain and Behavior, 13(5). https://doi.org/10.1002/brb3.2981

-Firefly Therapy Austin is Affordable, Effective Therapy for Austin, Texas.
+Firefly Therapy Austin offers affordable, effective therapy in Austin, Texas.

 Find out more about our Therapists and Specialties.